runwhen-contrib/runwhen-local/src/USER_REFERENCE.md

 The primary configuration file is the workspace info file, typically named workspaceInfo.yaml.
 It contains information about:
 * basic information for creating the RunWhen workspace
-* cloud platforms to scan to discover resources and credentials for accessing them
+* which cloud platforms to scan to discover resources and credentials for accessing them
-* RunWhen code collections to scan for matching code bundles
+* which RunWhen code collections to scan for matching code bundles
 * custom information used by specific code bundles

 The top-level structure of the workspace info file is: